Identify your integration

 Diagnostics page

-You can work with a MyLab or Mastering course using the MyLab and Mastering integration (also known as LTI 1.1) or Access Pearson integration (also known as LTI 1.3).
-If your institution is setting up a new integration, we recommend your LMS system administrator choose the Access Pearson integration for the latest features, including assignment, course tool, or eText links, and improvements.
+You can work with a MyLab or Mastering course using Access Pearson (also known as LTI 1.3) or, for all LMSs except Blackboard, the MyLab and Mastering tool (also known as LTI 1.1).
+If your institution is setting up a new integration, we recommend your LMS system administrator choose Access Pearson for the latest features, including assignment, course tool, or eText links, and improvements.
 This also gives instructors the option to choose your product—MyLab and Mastering or Pearson Revel, eText, or Live Response.

 To identify your integration, check the link in your LMS course navigation.
-The link for the MyLab and Mastering integration is usually named MyLab and Mastering.
-The link for the Access Pearson integration is usually named Access Pearson.
+The link for Access Pearson is usually named Access Pearson.
+The link for the MyLab and Mastering tool is usually named MyLab and Mastering.
 An example of these links in the Canvas left navigation follows.

-Screenshot of the MyLab and Mastering link or Access Pearson link in left navigation
+Access Pearson link in left navigation or Screenshot of the MyLab and Mastering link

 Contact your LMS administrator if you're unsure which integration was set up for your course.

-Your institution might use MyLab and Mastering with a Partner (LTI 1.1) or Access Pearson Codeless (LTI 1.3) integration through Barnes & Noble, Follett-Willo, RedShelf, or VitalSource.
-Access Pearson Codeless only works for LTI 1.3 and doesn't yet support RedShelf.
+Your institution might use MyLab and Mastering with Access Pearson Codeless (LTI 1.3) or Partner Integration (LTI 1.1) through a bookstore as part of an Inclusive Access or institutional-bill program.
+Bookstores include Barnes & Noble, Follett-Willo, RedShelf, or VitalSource.
+Access Pearson Codeless only works for LTI 1.3.
+Partner Integration may also be referred to as Channel Partner (CPI).

-From your LMS course, select the Course Materials, Access Courseware, or Launch Courseware link for your partner integration.
-Check out the following for help identifying your partner.
+From your LMS course, select the Course Materials, Access Courseware, or Launch Courseware link for your bookstore.
+Check out the following for help identifying your bookstore.

 Barnes & Noble